There are many reasons upholsterers use cardboard tack strip, however back tacking is the most common use.

 Watch the result of Antonia's armchair makeover using a yellow shell fabric and black leather.

 Watch Antonia show the tools and technique for tying on a button on a soft surface.
 This knot is called "the upholsterer's slipknot", because the knot tightens as you slip it.
 It is not only handy for tying on buttons, but also securing twine for spring-tying, or for trussing chickens!

 Watch Antonia makeover some dining room chairs.
 These have a webbed, tight seat, with tailored corners and gimp braid.

 Watch Antonia diamond tuft a trunk lid.
 Diamond tufting is also know as deep buttoning.

-Watch Antonia (from Voodoo Molly Vintage) show the tools and technique for sewing the upholsterer's slip stitch.
+Watch Antonia demonstrate the tools and technique for sewing the upholsterer's slip stitch.
 This is used for sewing together seams, corners, pleats, outside panels and decorative trim etc.